run-llama/llama-lab/llama_agi/README.md

 ## Example Usage

-The following shows an example of setting up the `AutAGIRunner`, which will continue completing tasks (nearly) indefinitely, trying to achieve it's initial objective of "Solve world hunger."
+The following shows an example of setting up the `AutoAGIRunner`, which will continue completing tasks (nearly) indefinitely, trying to achieve it's initial objective of "Solve world hunger."

 ```python
 from langchain.agents import load_tools